 BamNut milk has just set foot in the market and isn’t widely known yet.
 However, its excellent properties are no secret.
 If you want to give BamNut Milk a try; you won’t find a better option than WhatIF foods!
 The company is creating its own supply chain for Bambara groundnut directly from farming communities in Ghana furnish you with the most delectable milk.

 It is no surprise that soy milk is the most popular plant-based milk since it was the first milk alternative discovered.
 It has a creamy taste and is the only substitute loaded with the same amount of proteins as cow’s milk.

 Almond milk, the lowest calorie plant milk, is still the most widely used and is often made available at cafes and restaurants due to the high demand, accessibility, and health benefits.
 It contains protein, fiber, calcium, vitamin E, and healthy monounsaturated fats.
-It has a slightly nutty flavour and a light sweet taste.
+It has a slightly nutty flavor and a light sweet taste.

 Some people are allergic to milk, nuts, and soy.
 Yet, very few are allergic to rice grains.
 Although it is not as popular as soy or almond milk, rice milk is on the non-dairy radar of many consumers.
 It has a natural sweetness and watery consistency.

 Apart from these, coconut milk, oat milk, pea milk, and hemp milk are just a few alternatives of plant-based milk available today.